aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/SavePoint.md

 If the other gameObject tag was `Icecle` and it has a DestroyOnLayer Kill is called on it.
 This component normally destroys the object attached when another trigger collider of a specific layer collides to it, but Kill allows it to do it manually.

-Then, the `BounceUp` animation is played on the entity.`anim` followed by playing the `Save` sound on the entity at 0.5 volume.
+The `BounceUp` animation is played on the entity.`anim` followed by playing the `Save` sound on the entity at 0.5 volume.

 If `data[2]` is 0, Heal is called.